ifejibola/AGMEETING/documentation/reports/week-7.md

 - Incorporated feedback from requirements presentation into functional requirements and Q&A of report.
 - Created and submitted peer evaluations.
 - Created meeting minutes report.

+### Garry's Tasks

+- Created user stories for the `Participant` role.
+- Incorporated feedback from the requirements presentation into the level 0 and level 1 data flow diagrams and non-functional requirements of the report.
+- Created and submitted peer evaluations.